NickEngmann/Jackp0t/README.md

         2      Kinetis Recovery (MDM-AP)
     ```

-8. Attach to the KL27 Microcontroller
+8. Attach to the KL27 Microcontroller.
     ```
     $ (gdb) attach 1
     ```

-9. Allow GDB to allow access to memory outside of the devices known memory map.
+9. Allow GDB to allow access to memory outside of the device's known memory map.
 This is useful to allow access to memory mapped IO from GDB.
     ```
     $ (gdb) set mem inaccessible-by-default off
     ```
 10. Set the binary file.
-Make sure the binary is in the current directory
+Make sure the binary is in the current directory.
     ```
     $ (gdb) file jackp0t.bin
     ```
-11. Load the binary onto the board
+11. Load the binary onto the board.
     ```
     $ (gdb) load
     ```